panda3d/panda3d/README.md

 When the build succeeds, it will produce an .exe file that you can use to install Panda3D on your system.

-Note: you may choose to remove --no-eigen and build with Eigen support in order to improve runtime performance.
-However, this will cause the build to take hours to complete, as Eigen is a heavily template-based library, and the the MSVC compiler does not perform well under these circumstances.
+**Note:** you may choose to remove `--no-eigen` and build with Eigen support in order to improve runtime performance.
+However, this will cause the build to take hours to complete, as Eigen is a heavily template-based library, and the MSVC compiler does not perform well under those circumstances.

 Linux
 -----